safa-gif/FeedbackRepo/feedback/README.md

 ### Dynamic Values and Lists in JSX:

 in our App component before the return we can create function, varibales...

 We can display the varibles content in the return inside the fragment by using `{varibleName}`.
 The `{}` can be used for any type of expressions.

+### Builing our first component in Feebdack App

+- We are going to create a new component called Header inside components( will be containing all our componenets ) folder under src folder.

+- We need to install ES7 React/Redux... extensions from Visual Studio Code (allows us to generate components automatically  )

+- props: can be passed into a component (they are the properties of that component)

+We can set default props inside the component.
+We can also specify the type of our props with propTypes.

+- We are creating the FeedbackItem file  which is a component that shows a single febdack item, which will include the rating and the text.

+- We are importing useState in FeebdbackItem File, the text and the rating should be part of the state.

+- To use the setRating inside the useState for the variable rating we created a temporary button, and made sure to add an event when we cn share the satte of rating.
+### Styling in React

+- We can apply style using inside the component we set `<Compnent style={{property: 'settings'}}></Compnent>` or we can set a `const variableStyle= {property: 'settings'}` before the return and then we use it in the compnent `<Component style={variableStyle}></Component>` we use a styling file and imported in the component.

+- We also can use special styling libraries such as Chakra UI, Material UI, we we get specific components that have already designed components Navbars, Footers...

+### State

+- A state in react is immutable, we can only change it using its associated method.

+There are two types pf state:

+- Compoenet Level State : is a data that is associated with a one specific component.
+No other component need to use that data.

+Exemple: a navigation that have an opening and a closing state, there is no reason to acess that from any other component.

+- App Level/ Global State :
+we have different ways to store app level state

+Exemple: is our feeback items state we nedd to use those in multiple components : will have our feebddack list where we will display the list items so we need to share that state among multiple components.

+- useState : is a specific hook in React that enables us to use state

+- In some cases we need to have access to a previous state, we can pass functions inside the setRating instead of passing a value.

+- We can use the useState hook to create a state and a function that will update the state.